boxyhq/website/guides/jackson/integrations/bubble.md

 - `tenant`: A multi-tenant enterprise app must attach SSO connections to a tenant identifier.
 For example, an app can use any of the following as its tenant identifier: `domain`, `organization id`, `team id` or other unique identifier.
 This value will be used to fetch the SAML connection from SAML Jackson.
 For example: `boxyhq`.

 - `product`: The unique identifier of the your application.
-This value can be static if you are using a single product with SAML Jackson.
+This value can be obtained from the SaaS `Instructions` section after you have created a `Product`.
+If you are self-hosting then this is defined by you when creating the SSO connection.
+It can be static if you are using a single product with SAML Jackson.
 For example: `my-bubble-app`.

 - `state`: A random string that will be used to verify the state of the request.
 This value will be passed back to your application in the `Callback URL`.
 You can use this value to verify the authenticity of the request.